ospalh/3d-printing/yacs/description_2yaccs.md

 * Go back to the `yaccs_2_arm` view
 * Check that the shown shape looks OK.
 There are view controls at the top
 * Check that in the tree view there are no exclamation marks as warnings
+* If there *are* problems, it’s easiest to close *without* saving and to try again.
+Change fewer values, and only by small amounts.
 * If the spinner looks good, select the last item, “spinner”.
 It should turn green in the main view.
-* If not, it’s easiest to close *without* saving and to try again.
-Change fewer values, and only by small amounts.
 * Look for the dropdown in the tool bar and select “Mesh Design”
 * You should now have a “Meshes” menu.
 Select “Create mesh from shape …”
 * I have to select the “Standard” radio button.
 “Mefisto” produces empty meshes.